SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 matter: I do not know!

+The trouble became to

 (Trouble-4: `NetBIOS over TCP disabled -- no workgroup available`).

-No fix!

 if use this code to check: